Your garden organics bin has a lime green lid and is emptied fortnightly on the alternate week to your recycling bin.

 The garden organics service is contracted to Solo Resource Recovery and Australian Native Landscapes.
 The material collected in your garden organics bin is processed at Tea Gardens, where it's made into a high quality compost for use by home gardeners and farmers.

 Find my next organics collection date

-You can purchase an additional 240 litre garden organics bin by contacting our customer service team.
+You can purchase an additional 240 litre garden organics bin by contacting our Customer Relations team on 02 4993 4100.

 What to put in your organics bin

 DO put these items in your garden organics bin

 - Sticks and small branches (max. diameter 10cm)

 - Palm fronds